Applications

 - the person in receipt of the rent

 Applications can be made by completing our online form.
-Please ensure you read the information on the Selective Licensing webpages before applying.
+Please ensure you read the information on the Selective Licensing scheme pages before applying.

 Once you have applied, you will receive a reference number for your application.
 You will then be able to log in to: